Ethylpropyltryptamine: Legal status

+Canada

+EPT is not a controlled substance in Canada as of 2025.

 United Kingdom

 It is illegal to sell, distribute, supply, transport or trade the pharmaceutical drug under the Psychoactive Substances Act of 2016.

 United States

 EPT is unscheduled but it may be considered an analogue of DMT, which is a Schedule I drug under the Controlled Substances Act.
 As such, the sale for human consumption could be illegal under the Federal Analogue Act.